-If you take a good look around, there aren’t many women in the world with naturally blue hair, very few in fact.
-Hair scientists say this rare phenomena occurs as a result of a specific genetic defect, caught unawares, buried somewhere deep within our DNA.
+If you take a jolly good look around – and I mean a rootin’-tootin’ jolly good look around, there aren’t many women in the world with naturally blue hair.
+Very, very, few, as evidenced by the facts.
+Hair scientists say this rare phenomena occurs due to a specific genetic defect caught unawares, buried deep, about halfway down within the spiral structure of our DNA.

-Conversely, as a committed appreciator, I say it is a scientific wonder of genetics invoking a sense of awe, no less than a blessing from God’s can’t-leave-it-alone tinkering.
-And still, to this day, I can recall the circumstances in which as a young teen, I saw my very first one.
+Conversely, as a committed appreciator, I say naturally blue hair is the eighth wonder of the world, a biological miracle, invoking a sense of much awesomeness.
+No less, I say, than a heavenly blessing from God’s can’t-leave-it-alone tinkering fingers.
+Still, to this very day, I can recall in reasonable-to-fair detail, the circumstances as a young teen, when I saw my very first one.

-This will only take a short time to unpack, but for the sake of a physical context, a backdrop if you will, it is necessary for me to sketch in the circumstances in which I found myself.
+Reader, friend, this tale will take but a short time to unpack.
+However, for a metaphysical context, a sturdy backdrop if you will, I am duty-bound to roughly sketch-in the circumstances within which I found myself.

-For the best part of 2005, I had been co-habiting with Uncle Wilfried, in an apartment located on the far side of the Tiergarten.
-Elderly, plump, medium height, grey wispy hair, reddish cheeks, retired and more than a bit of an oddball, Wilfried had worked as an architect employed by the Berlin Urban Development Department.
-There, he had enjoyed a long career designing municipal buildings of function and some beauty.
+For the best part of a year’s unauthorised leave of absence from school, I had been co-habiting with Uncle Wilfried, in an apartment located on the far side of the Tiergarten.
+Elderly, tall and plump, medium grey, light wispy hair, reddish cheeks, retired and more than a bit of an oddball, Wilfried had worked as an architect employed by the Berlin Urban Development Department.
+Over countless years, he’d enjoyed a long career designing municipal buildings of function, some beauty and pleasure.

-“So, now,” he’d told me, “you can come to Berlin and shit on Nazi ideology.”
+“So now,” he’d told me, beaming, “you can come to Berlin and literally shit on Nazi ideology!”

 “Hey!
 Excuse me, young mehn.”